baobabsoluciones/mango/docs/source/genetic/config.rst

 Main section
 ============

-In this section we have tha main controls of the genetic algorithm:
+In this section we have the main controls of the genetic algorithm:

 - **population_size**: The size of the population that will be used in the GA.
 It has to be an integer value and it defaults to 100.
 - **max_generations**: The maximum number of generations that will be used in the GA.
 It has to be an integer value and it defaults to 500.